Sorel cement: Uses

 Magnesium oxychloride cement is used to make floor tiles and industrial flooring, in fire protection, wall insulation panels, and as a binder for grinding wheels.
 Due to its resemblance to marble, it is also used for artificial stones, artificial ivory (e.g. for billiard balls) and other similar purposes.

-Sorel cement is also studied as a candidate material for chemical buffers and engineered barriers (drift seals made of salt-concrete) for deep geological repositories of high-level nuclear waste in salt-rock formations (Waste Isolation Pilot Plant (WIPP) in New Mexico, USA; Asse II salt mine, Gorleben and Morsleben in Germany).
+Sorel cement is also studied as a candidate material for chemical buffers and engineered barriers (drift seals made of salt-concrete) for deep geological repositories of high-level nuclear waste in salt-rock formations (Waste Isolation Pilot Plant (WIPP) in New Mexico, United States; Asse II salt mine, Gorleben and Morsleben in Germany).
 Phase 5 of the magnesium oxychloride could be a useful complement, or replacement, for MgO (periclase) presently used as a getter in the WIPP disposal chambers to limit the solubility of minor actinides carbonate complexes, while establishing moderately alkaline conditions (pH: 8.5–9.5) still compatible with the undisturbed geochemical conditions initially prevailing in situ in the salt formations.
 The much more soluble calcium oxide and hydroxide (portlandite) are not authorized in WIPP (New Mexico) because they would impose a too high pH (12.5).
-As Mg^{2+} is the second most-abundant cation present in sea water after Na^{+}, and that magnesium compounds are less soluble than those of calcium, magnesium-based buffer materials and Sorel cement are considered more appropriate backfil materials for radioactive waste disposal in deep salt formations than common calcium-based cements (Portland cement and their derivatives).
+As Mg^{2+} is the second most-abundant cation present in sea water after Na^{+}, and that magnesium compounds are less soluble than those of calcium, magnesium-based buffer materials and Sorel cement are considered more appropriate backfill materials for radioactive waste disposal in deep salt formations than common calcium-based cements (Portland cement and their derivatives).
 Moreover, as magnesium hydroxychloride is also a possible pH buffer in marine evaporite brines, Sorel cement is expected to less disturb initial in situ conditions prevailing in deep salts formations.

 Blohm&Voss made during WW II a gliding bomb, BV-246, with wings made of Sorel cement.